Wednesday, June 10, 2009

 Cannes photoshoot

 While at Cannes, Kellyn had a small impromptu photoshoot on the beautiful French Riviera.
-Here is the link to the photos.

 (Kellyn with the producers of the film "Where are you Sophia?"-the director, Nagendra Karri, is to the right of Kellyn)